-Last time, we introduced you to the idea of breaking things on purpose in order to build more resilient systems.
+Last time, we introduced you to the idea of breaking things on purpose in order to build more reliable systems.
 By triggering failures intentionally in a controlled way, we gain confidence that our systems can deal with those failures before they occur in production.

 Today's complex web systems are largely intractable.
 They're composed of many moving parts—web servers, databases, load balancers, CDNs, routers, and a lot more—working together to form an intricate whole.
 It's difficult, if not impossible, to fully understand how all the bits and pieces resonate with each other under different conditions.
 That's why we need to be proactive in our efforts to learn from failure.

-At Gremlin, we believe that experience with failure is a prerequisite for creating resilient systems.
+At Gremlin, we believe that experience with failure is a prerequisite for creating reliable systems.
 And for us, the perfect embodiment of this idea is Chaos Engineering.
 This post kicks off a series designed to introduce you to Chaos Engineering.
 We will start with the fundamentals today and later explore best practices to make the most of it.

 So, what exactly is Chaos Engineering?